ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl scripts locally without a webserver.
-Serverless execution of local scripts can go side by side with a traditional access to local or remote webservers.
-CGI protocol GET and POST methods are used for communication with scripts executed without a webserver.
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser capable of executing Perl/Python/PHP scripts locally without a webserver.
+Serverless execution of local scripts is separated from the traditional access to local or remote servers.
+CGI protocol GET and POST methods are used for communication with scripts executed locally without a server.

 ## Design Objectives